Hsterts/h-docs/content/sfinder-docs/solution-finder.md

 ### Opening
 1. **Solution Finder** takes inputs from [[sfinder-docs/sfinder prerequisites#Command Line Inputs|command line inputs]] (*CLIs*).
 These are entered into a terminal, most often the **PowerShell Terminal**.
-2. There are various ways to open the PowerShell Terminal, but here's the simplest:
+2. There are various ways to open the PowerShell Terminal, but the simplest way is to right click <u>somewhere on File Explorer in the folder where sfinder.jar is, while holding shift.</u>
 <center><img src = "https://i.imgur.com/XsL6WnV.png"></center>

 This will open a PowerShell terminal with its directory already set to where your `sfinder.jar` file is.
 A window will open, and it should have single line that looks like this:
 ```
 PS C:\Users\hsterts\Documents\solution-finder-1.30\>